 LIMA, Peru – Roberto can’t walk.

 Instead Roberto’s father carries the young man to and from his physical therapy appointments, which has gotten harder over the years.
 No one is entirely sure what will happen when Roberto gets too big, or his father too old, to keep it going.
-For today, though, it works, and during the day the teenager watches over his little sisters while his parents are at work.
+For today, though, it works, and during the day the teenager watches over his little sisters while their parents are at work.

 This is life on the outskirts of Lima, a place the government more or less ignores.